MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 1. On your PC – export the Fiddler certificate.
     1. Go to Fiddler Settings -> HTTPS and expand Advanced Settings.
     2. Select Export Fiddler certificate.
-It will save to your desktop.
+It saves to your desktop.
     3. Move the certificate over to the Downloads folder on your HoloLens 2.

 1. On your HoloLens 2 - import the Fiddler certificate.